-Any citizen can apply to be appointed to the TAC.
-The TAC:
+Any citizen can apply to be appointed to the TAC which:

 - Reviews current road conditions, advising the County Board of Commissioners and the NC Department of Transportation (DOT).

-- Participates in the prioritization of NC DOT projects in Transylvania County.
+- Participates in project prioritization of NC DOT projects in Transylvania County (Division 14).

 - Participates in the development of the County's Comprehensive Transportation Plan every five to ten years.